Ann M. Fudge: Political involvement and public service

 In 2008, Fudge was a member of the Obama presidential campaign’s finance committee.

 In early 2010, Fudge was named by President Obama to the 18-member National Commission on Fiscal Responsibility and Reform, a bipartisan panel chaired by former Senator Alan K. Simpson, (R-WY), and former White House Chief of Staff Erskine Bowles (D).
 The balance of the panel was three more members appointed by the President, six members of the U.S. House of Representatives, and six members of the U.S. Senate.
 The commission first met on April 27, 2010 and had a December report deadline.
 Though specific actions based on the report were limited, commission members who were also members of Congress reappeared in the so-called Gang of Six in spring and summer, 2011, in the debt-ceiling-increase debate.

 In September 2010, Fudge was listed as one of several possible candidates to replace Larry Summers as director of the National Economic Council.
 Some reports signalled that the White House could be looking for a female executive with business experience to fill the post.

 In September 2011, Fudge joined in the Committee for a Responsible Federal Budget (CRFB) "Go Big" forum.
 CRFB, along with the New America Foundation, the Concord Coalition, and the Bipartisan Policy Center "discuss[ed] the path ahead for the Joint Select Committee on Deficit Reduction (Super Committee) and the reasons it should exceed its mandate".

-Fudge also serves on the State Department's Foreign Affairs Policy Board.
+Fudge also is on the State Department's Foreign Affairs Policy Board.

 Personal life

 As a sophomore at Simmons, Ann married Rich Fudge.
-Before she graduated, they had a baby, Rich Jr. She had to balance personal and academic/professional demands from that early stage on.
+Before she graduated, they had a baby, Rich, Jr. She had to balance personal and academic/professional demands from that early stage on.
 "Her fondest memory from General Mills ... involved her younger son, Kevin, then 9.
 Ms. Fudge had just been made a marketing director, the first black at that level.
 'I came home all excited, and was telling my family, and he said: "What's the big deal, mom?
 So now instead of one brand, you have four.
 You can do that."
 He was right.
 My sons have helped keep things in perspective.'"

 Fudge is also noted for having pursued her career despite the glass ceiling which has been seen to thwart promotion to the top ranks, facing women and minorities in the corporate workforce particularly.
 And, in regards Fudge's relatively early moves out of jobs, the 2004 Business Week article also included a sidebar on four "other women [who] left high-powered positions in the corporate world to find a place where they could work on their own terms."

 Fudge is currently based in Chestnut Hill, Massachusetts.
 She and her husband have five grandchildren.
 She is Catholic.